dzenan27/dzenan27/README.md

 # Hi, I'm Dzenan, a [CyberSecurity Student @ UMSL](www.linkedin.com/dzenanm).
 ----------------------------------------------------------------------
-#### 🌱 I’m currently learning about networking concepts, security fundamentals, and cloud computing.
+#### 🌱 I’m currently learning about networking concepts, security fundamentals, and cloud computing with hands on projects.
 #### 🔭 I’m focused on certifications, projects, and my bachelor's in Cybersecurity & IST.
 #### 💬 Ask me about anything below and I'll be happy to help!!
 ----------------------------------------------------------------------